Best Golf Wedges for Mid Handicappers Review

 Cons

-See full review of the wedge here.
+4. Ping Glide 2.0 Wedge(See a full review of the wedge here).

-When people hear the words Titleist Vokey, the reaction is almost visceral, and with small wonder.
 The SM4 wedges are definitely up to par (pun not intended), especially if you consider the fact they’re the most forgiving out of all the spin milled Vokeys.
 Its 17 grooves do a great job of giving you more spin control, so you’ll be able of really dialling in the ball.

 Granted, this is not to say that it requires no practice – it does, especially if you want to hit the sweet spot on every swing.
 Then again, if you’re a mid-handicapper, you don’t need an enchanted club, just something to shave off a couple of strokes off your short game.